jvo203/FITSWebQL/README.md

 * Intel C/C++ version 19-or-higher for the best performance (which bundles IPP)

-* alternatively a recent gcc/clang++ with C++17-or-higher plus a manual installation of a free Intel IPP
+* alternatively a recent gcc/clang++ with C++17-or-higher plus a manual installation of a free Intel IPP: https://software.intel.com/en-us/intel-ipp